Elizabeth Jenkins (1944 - 2020) - Obituary

-Augusta, GA—Elizabeth Jenkins entered into rest on Saturday, October 3, 2020.
+Augusta, GA—Elizabeth S. Jenkins entered into rest on Saturday, October 3, 2020.
 A graveside service will be held on Friday, October 9, 2020 at 11:00 a.m. at Mt.
 Olive Memorial Garden.
-She is survived by her daughter, Elaine (John) Daniels; two grandchildren, Aisha Jenkins, Wayne P. Jenkins Jr.; three great grandchildren, Destiny Jenkins, Demilah Jenkins, Alaina Williams; two nephews, Garrick (Monique) Smith, Vincent (Janet) Smith.
-A host of other relatives.
-There will be a viewing on Friday from 1-5 p.m.
+She is survived by her daughter, Elaine (John) Daniels; two grandchildren, Aisha Jenkins, Wayne P. (Melissa) Jenkins Jr.; three great grandchildren, Destiny Jenkins, Demliah Jenkins, Alaina Williams; two nephews, Garrick (Monique) Smith, Floyd Vincent (Janet) Smith; niece, Thula Smith; loving cousin, William Smith Jr.; and host of other relatives.
+There will be a viewing at the funeral on Friday from 1 to 5 p.m.
 Please adhere to CDC guidelines and wear a mask and practice social distancing.

 Williams Funeral Home 2945 Old Tobacco Road.